 - Slik 700DX Pro Tripod Legs (Titanium Finish) – Review

-- Gitzo GT2531EX 6X Carbon Fiber Tripod Legs – Review
+- Gitzo GT2531EX 6X Carbon Fiber Tripod Legs – Review (I own these too)

-- Gitzo GT3530LS Long Systematic 6X Carbon Fiber Tripod Legs – Review
+- Gitzo GT3530LS Long Systematic 6X Carbon Fiber Tripod Legs – Review (replaced by Gitzo GT3532LS)

 - Induro Carbon 8x CT014 Tripod Legs – Review (see the warning in the review)